 - B-H and H-B Curve Input

 Modeling Thin Structures

 For modeling very thin structures, you can use shell formulations that are available for direct currents, electrostatics, magnetostatics, and induction simulations.
+A specialized user interface is available for modeling direct currents in shells with multiple layers.
 Electromagnetic shell modeling makes it possible to replace the thickness of a thin solid in a CAD model with a physical property of a surface resulting in a much more efficient representation.